Deep Learning Studio: Features

 Deep Learning Studio is available in two versions: Desktop and Cloud, both of which are free software.
 The Desktop version is available on Windows and Ubuntu.
 The Cloud version is available in single-user and multi-user configurations.
 A Deep Cognition account is needed to access the Cloud version.
 Account registration is free.

 Deep Learning Studio can import existing Keras models; it also takes a data set as an input.

 Deep Learning Studio's AutoML feature allows automatic generation of deep learning models.
 More advanced users may choose to generate their own models using various types of layers and neural networks.

 Deep Learning Studio also has a library of loss functions and optimizers for use in hyperparameter tuning, a traditionally complicated area in neural network programming.

 Generated models can be trained using either CPUs or GPUs.
 Trained models can then be used for predictive analytics.

-Deep Learning Studio has been cited for being a user-friendly deep learning tool.